 Traditional Reserves Collection

 Material from the traditional reserve collection is available for checkout during all hours the Library is open, and loan periods range from 2 hours to 1 week.
-Material in this collection may include circulating materials owned by Saint Mary’s College Library, personal copies of books, videos, CDs, or other materials not available through the Library, and photocopies of journal articles, books chapters, test keys, and other items.
+Material in this collection may include circulating materials owned by Saint Mary’s College Library, personal copies of books, videos, CDs, or other materials not available through the Library, and photocopies of journal articles, book chapters, test keys, and other items.

 Electronic Reserves Collection (ERes)